Lisa Vanderpump Shares Her Advice For Scheana Marie’s New Boyfriend

 Are you shocked that Scheana Marie Shay is dating so soon after her divorce?
 What do you think of Lisa Vanderpump’s advice for her?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Vanderpump Rules on Monday nights on Bravo.

-[Featured Image By Rob Kim/Getty Images for Daily Mail]
+[Featured Image by Rob Kim/Getty Images for Daily Mail]